Chengcheng-Xiao/Chengcheng-Xiao.github.io/about.md

 permalink: /about/
 ---

+I am an electron wandering in the field of computational materials simulations.

-My name is Chengcheng Xiao, a graduate student majoring computational materials simulations.
-Currently a PhD candidate @ Imperal College London
+Seriously, name's Chengcheng Xiao. currently a PhD candidate @ Imperal College London

 ### Research Area